A Fact Sheet for Physicians

 In addition, research indicates that depression onset is occurring earlier in life today than in past decades 6.
 A recently published longitudinal prospective study found that early-onset depression often persists, recurs, and continues into adulthood, and indicates that depression in youth may also predict more severe illness in adult life 3.
 Depression in young people often co-occurs with other mental disorders, most commonly anxiety, disruptive behavior, or substance abuse disorders, 7 and with physical illnesses, such as diabetes 8.

 Suicide .
 Depression in children and adolescents is associated with an increased risk of suicidal behaviors 3,9.
-This risk may rise, particularly among adolescent boys, if the depression is accompanied by conduct disorder and alcohol or other substance abuse 10.
+This risk may rise, particularly among adolescent boys, if the depression is accompanied by conduct disorder and or other substance abuse 10.

 In 1997, suicide was the third leading cause of death in 10- to 24-year-olds 11.
 NIMH-supported researchers found that among adolescents who develop major depressive disorder, as many as 7 percent may commit suicide in the young adult years 3.
 Consequently, it is important for doctors and parents to take all threats of suicide seriously.
 NIMH researchers are developing and testing various interventions to prevent suicide in children and adolescents.
 Early diagnosis and treatment, accurate evaluation of suicidal thinking, and limiting young people’s access to lethal agents-including firearms 12 and medications-may hold the greatest suicide prevention value.